signalfx/signalfx-agent/docs/legacy-filtering.md

 true` in your config.
 You should **remove** the reference to `whitelist.json` in your config at the same time you set that flag.

+Essentially the effect of setting `enableBuiltInFiltering: true` and removing the reference to `whitelist.json` is to make the monitors inherently emit the metrics that were in `whitelist.json` by default, which making it significantly easier to configure monitors to emit additional metrics in a single step.

 We recommend going ahead and upgrading the agent to at least 4.7.0 and setting the `enableBuiltInFitlering: true` flag, as it is much easier to configure and understand than the old `metricsToExlude`/`metricsToInclude` mechanism.
 The